Size: 150+ employees

 These are the questions Sebastian and VanMoof’s marketing team can now immediately answer with their marketing data warehouse.

 “Now we can look at total costs, CAC, and ROI per channel to measure effectiveness.
 We need to be able to create up-to-date marketing reports to understand spend, campaigns, and results.
 Having this in BigQuery now allows us to query the data with a variety of different conditions, like time, location, and channel for example.
 We now have that so we can see how global campaigns are performing in different markets across the world.
-In addition, it enables us to provide a data snapshot of any given moment, which can be really useful during investment opportunities, for example It’s so important we have consistent data, which we now have with Supermetrics and BigQuery. ” Sebastian added.
+In addition, it enables us to provide a data snapshot of any given moment, which can be really useful during investment opportunities, for example It’s so important we have consistent data, which we now have with Supermetrics and BigQuery. ” Sebastian adds.

 If you want to ride a VanMoof, you don’t need to buy one.
 You can can simply subscribe to their non-electric Smart Bike range.
 All you do is choose the bike you’d like, pick it up at a VanMoof brand store near you, and then keep it as long (or short) as you want.
 For Sebastian, this provides an alternative data challenge compared to their traditional sales model.
 He explains that, “We think subscription is the future of VanMoof.
 However, we need as much data as possible to understand our customer lifetime value (LTV).
 For this business model you need a modern data platform where you can host all your data, correlate data sets, and understand business performance.
 With this model we’re more like a SaaS or subscription software business, not a hardware manufacturer, and that means different data needs.”

-3. Displaying Data
+3. Displaying data

 The third part of the puzzle is taking the data that is in BigQuery and using BI tools to visualize it and create reports that others can make sense of.
 Sebastian shares that, “This is the third use case and we use Google Data Studio.
 This is something we’ve been using before and so the native Supermetrics connector from BigQuery to Data Studio was very attractive and has made this very simple.
 We’re currently building multiple dashboards in Google Data Studio but we also want to build more reports in other BI apps, and so having a marketing data warehouse in BigQuery makes this easy.”

-VanMoof’s View of Supermetrics
+VanMoof’s view of Supermetrics

-On his experiences using Supermetrics for BigQuery, Sebastian shared that, “We’d already been using Supermetrics for a long time and it’s fantastic.
+On his experiences using Supermetrics for BigQuery, Sebastian shares that, “We’d already been using Supermetrics for a long time and it’s fantastic.
 Most of my other peers and friends in marketing use it so there is a huge amount of trust there.
-As for Supermetrics’ BigQuery product, there is no need to think much about things like schemas and the tables structure makes using it very easy.
-Supermetrics really focus on the quality of connectors so we can really pull a lot more in-depth data from their connectors than others.
+As for Supermetrics’ BigQuery product, there is no need to think much about things like schemas and the table structure makes using it very easy.
+Supermetrics really focuses on the quality of connectors so we can pull a lot more in-depth data from their connectors than others.
 The consistency of data is also excellent, which is critical for our marketing data warehouse to operate as we need it to.
 Supermetrics has done to Google BigQuery what it did to Google Sheets, and it’s by far the best option out there.”

 “The big benefit we’ve gained is an advantage in speed & efficiency.
 We’ve also automated more processes and streamlined how we work with data, which saves us time that can now be used on more valuable activities, such as looking at the why instead of trying to find the what.”

-The Impact of Supermetrics
+The impact of Supermetrics

 Of the impact Supermetrics has brought, Sebastian explains that, “The big benefit we’ve gained is an advantage in speed & efficiency.
 Those who need that data no longer need help from others, they can get it immediately from BigQuery.
 We’ve also automated more processes and streamlined how we work with data, which saves us time that can now be used on more valuable activities, such as looking at the why instead of trying to find the what.”

-VanMoof’s Vision for Data
+VanMoof’s vision for data

 As for the future, Sebastian outlines VanMoof’s vision of what they hope to achieve through their data infrastructure, sharing that, “The next stage is subscriptions so we need a solid platform with a 360° view of our customers and business operations.
 We’ll venture more into machine learning with predictive and classification tasks, which we can use to see if we do something better for our customer or reduce the likelihood of them churning if they’re displaying certain behavior.
 A better data platform will help us provide a better service to customers and we also want to step up our game in terms of QA.
 Having a modern database and data system lets us focus more on analysis and less on getting the actual data, and Supermetrics helps us do that.
 I’m pretty sure this data warehouse will become the central place for answering any questions about the VanMoof business.”